8666/arduino-mqtt-geiger-counter/README.md

 4. Connect 5V
 5. Measure voltage between GND and J2 point

-Most likely you will get a kit with J305β tube
+Most likely you will get a kit with a J305β tube
-The recommended voltsge for it is 350V
+The recommended voltage for it is 350V

 For example, adjust voltage with R100 to 6.5V if you use 1M multimeter (internal resistance) or adjust the voltage to 57V if you use 10M multimeter.
 This will get you 400V on the tube.
 Refer to tubes.png for the value that you need